Radiation Safety Handbook< Back to Health Physics Services

 An unborn fetus is more sensitive to radiation than an adult, so the dose limit for a fetus is significantly lower and should be carefully tracked.
 In most cases, a pregnant worker can feel comfortable working with radiation at Northwestern with the use of a fetal monitor and minimal accommodation.

 The decision to declare pregnancy is personal and private.
-Pregnant works are not required to declare their pregnancy.
+Pregnant workers are not required to declare their pregnancy.
 If a pregnancy is declared, it must be done in writing and sent to the RSO.
 This declaration may be retracted by the worker at any time and for any reason.

 4.7 Access to Dose Report